Rough lemon

 Rough lemon (Citrus × jambhiri Lush.) is the fruit and the tree of a citrus hybrid.
 Like the rangpur, it is a cross between mandarin orange and citron.

 Rough lemon is a cold-hardy citrus and can grow into a large tree.

-The rough lemon is ninety per-cent rind, making it borderline inedible.
-As a result, the rough lemon is mainly used for citrus rootstock.
+The rough lemon is mostly rind, making it less edible than other citrus.
+As a result, the rough lemon is mainly used for citrus rootstock, however areas of South Africa and India do consume it.
 There are several cultivars of rough lemon that can serve as a citrus rootstock, including 'Florida', 'Schaub', and 'Vangassay' rough lemon.
 The process for using the rough lemon as a citrus rootstock would start with mashing up the rough lemons.
 The mashed up rough lemons would then be put in a furrow, which is a long trench.
 This yellow mash would produce seedlings, which would end up growing into orange or grapefruit trees through shield budding, also known as T budding.